SETD2

 What is SETD2-related syndrome?

-SETD2-related syndrome happens when there are changes to the SETD2 gene.
+SETD2-related syndrome happens when there are changes in the SETD2 gene.
 These changes can keep the gene from working as it should.

 Key Role